Featured picture of post "New Expeditions: ThingLink’s Stunning 360 Image Library"

 Create virtual tours that users can access anywhere

 We know educators would like to create their own virtual tours using 360 imagery, but may not have access to a 360-degree camera.
-The library features over 50 new scenes such as Antarctica, California State Parks, Desert Habitats, and Medieval Europe.
+The library features a vast range of 360 photos taken in places such as Antarctica, California State Parks and Desert Habitats.
 You can also find a stunning series of shots from selected destinations such as CERN, The Palace of Versailles and Taj Mahal.
 Now anyone can use ThingLink’s 360 Image Library to explore historical landmarks, visit international capitals and Unesco World Heritage Sites from wherever they are.

-Teachers can guide the tours from their home, by recording a voice narration in the background of the images.
-This means that students are not required to wear headsets, or be online at the same time.
+Teachers and instructors can guide the tours from their home, by recording a voice narration in the background of the images.
+This means that students and trainees are not required to wear headsets, or be online at the same time.
 They can view the guided VR tours at their own pace from an iphone, android phone or any mobile device.

 How do you create a virtual tour?